8 Unique Attractions in Nong Khai to Visit with Your Family

 Night Market on the Boardwalk

-At night, the Nong Khai boardwalk transforms into a night market as stalls are set up along the boardwalk.
+At night, the Nong Khai boardwalk transforms into a night market.
 Beginning late afternoon, the first stalls will be set up and by sunset, you will have all stalls set up.
+What was once a peaceful boardwalk overlooking the Mekong River has transformed into a bustling market.

 You will find lots of snack options as well as dinner options in take away containers.
-It is popular amongst the locals, so you will find lots of clothes and toys stalls as well.
+It is popular among the locals to shop at the night market, so you will find lots of clothes and toys stalls as well as food.
 People sit along the river’s edge and look out at the Mekong while enjoying their night market goodies.

 Eating on a Floating Restaurant